 1837 – 1845

-The 26 Star Flag become the official United States Flag on July 4, 1837.
+The 26 Star Flag became the official United States Flag on July 4, 1837.
 A star was added for Michigan which became a state on January 26, 1837.

 Michigan was admitted to the Union as a free state to help maintain the balance between slave and free states.
 Michigan’s admission has been previously thwarted because of a border dispute with Ohio, but President Andrew Jackson helped Michigan save face by awarding it land from the Upper Peninsula, and then granted it statehood, boosting the number of states to 26.